The library offers physical and electronic course materials to support instruction and research.

 Some media items may be available via Panopto; students can log into the Course Hub to access these materials.

-Finally, ERes provides a secure platform for students to access PDFs and links to copyrighted course material (book chapters, journal articles).
+Finally, Electronic Reserves (ERes) provides a secure platform for students to access PDFs and links to copyrighted course material (book chapters, journal articles).

 Please Note: ERes should be viewed with the following browsers: Chrome, Firefox or Safari (not Internet Explorer).

 Use the “Put on course reserve” link in MIDCAT (see image below) to: